longturn/freeciv21/docs/Manuals/Rulesets/Common/unit_class_flags.rst

   from inside a city).
 The Unit Type Flag ``Only_Native_Attack`` can override this.

 :strong:`AttFromNonNative`
-  Allows a unit to attack another unit on from non-native tiles (e.g. :unit:`Marines` in a :unit:`Transport` attacking a city).
+  Allows a unit to attack another unit from non-native tiles (e.g. :unit:`Marines` in a :unit:`Transport` attacking a city).
 The Unit Type Flag ``Only_Native_Attack`` can override this.

 :strong:`BuildAnywhere`